a50-group6-final-project/social-network/README.md

-### Final QA Project by Darina, Radostin, and Tsvetan
+### Final QA Project by Darina, Radostin and Tsvetan

 #### Group 6